jeroennoten/Laravel-AdminLTE/README.md

 ### 6.3 Logo

 The logo is displayed at the upper left corner of your admin panel.
-You can use basic HTML here if you want a simple text logo with a small image logo (e.g. 50 x 50 pixels), or you can use two images: one big (e.g. 210 x 33 pixels) and one small (e.g. 50 x 50 pixels).
-You can also change the sizes of the images and the alt text for both logos.
+You can use basic `HTML` code here if you want a simple text logo with a small image logo (e.g. 50 x 50 pixels), or you can use two images: one big (e.g. 210 x 33 pixels) and one small (e.g. 50 x 50 pixels).
+You can also change the sizes of the images and the alternate text for both logos.
+The available option are:

-- __`logo`__: Text logo content, can be HTML.
+- __`logo`__: The text logo content, can use `HTML` code.
-- __`logo_img`__: Path to the small logo image, beside text logo. _Recommend size is: 50x50px_
+- __`logo_img`__: The path to the small logo image. _The recommend size is: 50x50px_
 - __`logo_img_class`__: Extra classes for the small logo image.
-- __`logo_img_xl`__: Path to large logo image, if you set a img url it will replace the text logo & small logo with one big logo.
-When the sidebar is collapsed it will displays the small logo. _Recommend size is: 210x33px_
+- __`logo_img_xl`__: The path to the large logo image, if you set a img url here, then it will replace the text & small logo with one big logo.
+When the sidebar is collapsed it will displays only the small logo. _The recommend size is: 210x33px_
 - __`logo_img_xl_class`__: Extra classes for the large logo image.
-- __`logo_img_alt`__: Logo image alt text.
+- __`logo_img_alt`__: The alternate text for the logo images.

 ### 6.4 User Menu

 The user menu is displayed at the upper right corner of your admin panel.
-The available options are:
+The available options for the user menu are:

 - __`usermenu_enabled`__